Asad-Ismail/Real_World_ML/Use_Cases/Learning_with_less/README.md

 - **Semi-Supervised Learning:**
   Use when you face a moderate amount of labeled data combined with a large amount of unlabeled data.
 It’s particularly useful when labeling is expensive and there exists a reliable method to propagate labels.

+## Implemntation

+Recent studies ([Semi vs Unsupervised](https://arxiv.org/pdf/2307.08919)) have shown that MixMatch performs remarkably well.
+[MixMatch](https://arxiv.org/pdf/1905.02249) that incorporates mixup with semi-supervised techniques.
+Combining selfsupervied pretraining and semi-supervised finetuning also is shown to perform quite well as show in [SelfMatch](https://arxiv.org/pdf/2101.06480) and [CoMatch](https://arxiv.org/pdf/2011.11183).
+So here we will implement Self supervised pretraining and Semi-supervised finetuning, it is bit different from the original paper of SelfMatch where they use FixMatch for semi-supervised finetuning.